8 Best Back Exercises for Women (30-Minute Workout)

 two women performing a combination deadlift and narrow back row as example of best back workouts for women

-How To Do Deadlifts and Narrow Rows
+How to Do a Deadlift and Narrow Row

-1. Start standing with feet hip-width apart, core engaged.
+1. Start standing with your feet hip-width apart, core engaged.
 Hold a dumbbell in each hand, palms facing in towards your thighs.
 Think about squeezing oranges in your armpits to activate your lats.

 3. Hold at the bottom of your deadlift, then perform a narrow row.
 Pull the dumbbells back towards your hips (think of pulling from your elbow versus your wrist).
 Stop once your elbows are in line with your ribcage, making a straight line from shoulder to elbow.

 4. With control, slowly lower the dumbbells down.
-Then press through your heels to stand tall, returning to starting position.
+Then press through your heels to stand tall, returning to the starting position.

 two women performing different versions of a renegade row or plank and row exercise